 The ultimate gift set features the finest of pencils for the ultimate connoisseur.
 These are some of the most interesting pencils on offer, with a selection of hard and soft pencils from Europe, Japan & America.
 The perfect gift for someone who can be a little tricky to buy for.

 Crosswords, sudoku, find-a-word…whatever your puzzle pleasure these pencils will do the job.
-The Viking Mikro is tiny enough to travel with you anywhere, the Koh-i-Noor ‘Sudoku’ pencil is half pencil-half eraser and the Musgrave & General Test Scoring pencils have been long-time favourites for crossword puzzles.
-The set also includes the Camel HB, a high quality Japanese delight, and the dark and smooth Blackwing Pearl.
+The Viking Mikro is tiny enough to travel with you anywhere, the Koh-i-Noor ‘Sudoku’ pencil is half pencil-half eraser and the General Test Scoring pencil has been long-time favourites for crossword puzzles.
+The set also includes the Camel HB, a high quality Japanese delight, the Caran d’Ache Genius pencil which has a stylus instead of eraser for your favourite puzzle apps, and the dark and smooth Blackwing Pearl.

 If you’re a lefty like me, you’ll know how difficult it can be to write without smudging pencil or ink all over your hand.
 These pencils lean on the harder side to make it easier to write without making a mess.
 You can also use a wet highlighter over these pencils with little to no smearing of your text.